Recreational Cannabis Information

 October 28, 2019 | Board Meeting

-The Village of Villa Park will hold a board meeting Monday, October 28, 2019 at 7 p.m. at the Iowa Community Center.
-A section of this board meeting will be dedicated to public comment on recreational cannabis in the Village.
+The Village of Villa Park held a board meeting Monday, October 28, 2019 at 7 p.m. at the Iowa Community Center.
+A section of this board meeting was dedicated to public comment on recreational cannabis in the Village.
 This will be an opportunity for residents to submit their comments to the Board.

 - Memo: Preliminary Information about Recreational Cannabis Legislation prior to the October and November 2019 Veto Session